Aakashi28/CodeLingo_Project/README.md

 ---

 ## ✔️ Conclusion
-This project implements a functional language learning system using Java Swing and MySQL.
-By applying OOP concepts, JDBC, collections, and multithreading, it delivers a clean and user-friendly platform for lesson management and progress tracking.
+CodeLingo successfully demonstrates a Java GUI-based language learning platform using Swing and MySQL with JDBC integration.
+The project applies core Object-Oriented Programming concepts, collections, and multithreading to deliver role-based functionality for Admins, Instructors, and Learners.
+For Review 2, a Java Servlet is integrated to showcase server-side processing and backend validation, ensuring proper separation between client and server components.
+Overall, the project meets all review requirements with a clean, modular, and scalable design.
 ---

 ## 📂 Project Structure